Congratulations on wanting to write for kids. It’s an exciting but challenging thing to do.

 But, of course, you also need to learn how the industry works, how to pace a picture book, whether or not you find your own illustrator (no!), and all that practical stuff.
 You need to learn how to write a query letter and how to end your novel for maximum impact.
 I had to learn all that stuff, too.
 And, of course, I’m still learning!

 I’ll give you a few resources that I think are absolute requirements for beginning writers.
-I hope you’ll find lots of useful information in them.
+I hope they’re useful.

 Your best resource is the bookstore.
-It stocks the newest children’s books, and reading about a million of those will help you see what kinds of books are being published today.
+It stocks the newest children’s books, and reading about a million of those will help familiarize you with the kinds of books being published today.
 Libraries are great, too, of course!
 But with budget cuts everywhere, so many libraries can afford few new books.
 If you’re new to writing for kids, you want to focus your reading on books published within the past couple of years.
 So wherever you can find those books — read them!

-Children’s Writers & Illustrators Market This annual book is put out by Writer’s Digest.
+Children’s Writers & Illustrators Market Writer’s Digest puts out a new edition every few years.
+It used to be annual, and it was my bible.
 In addition to a comprehensive market listing of what kinds of publishers buy what kinds of books, it has lots of helpful articles for the beginner.
-It’s about $30.
+It’s about $20.
 You might also be able to get it at your library.
-I love to mark mine up, though, highlighting various publishers and tips, etc. It’s a constant reference book for me.
+I love to mark mine up, though, highlighting various publishers and tips, etc. It was a constant reference book for me in the first 20 years of my writing career!

 Writing picture books?
 Josh Funk’s Guide to Writing Picture Books is awesome!
 And free.
 My inexpensive and very practical Picture Books: The Write Way is here (there’s also a rhyming picture books book).
 And Linda Ashman’s Nuts and Bolts Guide to Writing Picture Books is terrific, too.
 All three of these books are written by children’s writers with many traditionally published picture books.